lenargasimov/blog/README.md

 Admin can create new blog posts, edit posts and delete posts, all inside the blog website.
 On this blog, I document interesting things I learned and share my experience with you.

+Check out the blog at [https://lenar-blog.herokuapp.com](https://lenar-blog.herokuapp.com).

 ![blog](blog.png)

-Check out the blog at [https://lenar-blog.herokuapp.com](https://lenar-blog.herokuapp.com).
+- Python 3
+- Flask
+- Bootstrap 4
+- CKEditor
+- Gravatar
+- PostgreSQL

 ## 👨‍💻 Author